History of Hudson Dealerships

 Krebs Service, northeast corner of Michigan and Washington streets.
 Click here for more pictures and history.

-The Muncie Automobile Co, Jackson.
-Clipping from Scarborough's Official Tour Book circa 1916.
+The Muncie Automobile Co, 413-15-17-19 E. Jackson St. Clipping from Scarborough's Official Tour Book circa 1916.
+Click here for more pictures and information.

 Whitesell Motor Sales, 940 Maple Ave., Noblesville, IN.
 Phone 47